 Tax reporting

-Participants in our funds receive annual tax documents via the Schedule K-1 form, which reports relevant details for tax filing.
+Every year, participants receive annual tax documents (Schedule K-1) showing the relevant details for tax filing.